 Accordingly, exercise is not the magic formula for weight loss that has been marketed to us.
 And the results are rather demoralizing.

-Finally, it is not lack of exercise but excess glucose and fructose – also known as table sugar – that cause insulin resistance.
+Finally, not lack of exercise but excess glucose and fructose – also known as table sugar – cause insulin resistance.

 If you don’t turn off the sugar tap, you won’t achieve much with or without exercise.